apache/dubbo/README.md

 ## Reporting bugs

-See [reporting bugs](https://github.com/coreos/etcd/blob/master/Documentation/reporting_bugs.md) for details about reporting any issues.
+Please follow the [template](https://github.com/apache/incubator-dubbo/issues/new?template=dubbo-issue-report-template.md) for reporting any issues.

 ## Reporting a security vulnerability